forestgrape/coronavirus/index.md

 * This page is written for people, who like and are used to __critically analyze__ concepts and ideas.

-* Two sections are marked as __public__, which contain advices and easy to grasp descriptions: [Public Suggestions](#public-advice) and [Covid-19](#public-description).
+* Two sections are marked as __public__, which contain advices and conversational descriptions: [Public Suggestions](#public-advice) and [Covid-19](#public-description).

 * Pointing out mistakes and feedback are __welcome__.
 <!-- * The page is soon going to be split up into different topics. -->

-<p id="t-content">-----</p> <!-- workaround to set ids, since github preview keeps cases and github pages converts to all lower case.
+<p id="t-content">-----</p> <!-- workaround to set ids, since github preview/jupyter keeps cases and github pages converts to all lower case.
 For the same reason, some titles are all lower case since the auto-generated ids are used. -->

 ## Content